F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_clustering.rst

         #
         #

 #.
-Add the IP address for each BIG-IP device, the admin username, and the admin password to the :ref:`Device Driver - iControl® Driver Setting <Device Driver Settings / iControl Driver Settings>` section of the config file.
+Add the IP address for each BIG-IP device, the admin username, and the admin password to the :ref:`Device Driver - iControl Driver Setting <Device Driver Settings / iControl Driver Settings>` section of the config file.
 Values must be comma-separated.

     .. code-block:: text
         :emphasize-lines: 10